programonaut/ball-schubser/README.md

 **Check out the paper we published here: [Development of an Autonomous Robot for Detecting and Collecting Objects](paper/Term-Paper_v1.pdf) and the Demo Video here: [Demo Video - Ball Schubser](https://youtu.be/InvO-HXr4YA)**

+## Contributors

+- Anton Bracke
+- Domenic Gosein
+- Jannis Seefeld
+- Jan Mayer
+- Maximilian Kürschner

+## Paper
+You can find the paper for this project here

+---

 ## Startup Instructions

 1. Clone this repo